 Most of the following information pertains ONLY to on-campus graduate students in University courses.
 Students in online and off-site programs (such as off-campus MBA programs, Public Health Practice, and off-campus Education programs) should contact Continuing & Professional Education for registration procedures.

-- Registration for incoming students begins Monday, June 2, 2014.
+- Registration for incoming students will begin June 1, 2016.

 Early registration is strongly recommended so that financial aid and/or stipend checks can be processed in a timely manner.
 Registration takes place on the Internet using the University's SPIRE student information system.
 All students must register each semester until the degree/certificate is awarded (see Continuous Enrollment/Program Fee).